 From September 2011 through October 2012, COMPASS, its member agencies, and hundreds of stakeholders undertook a process to develop a "preferred growth scenario" ― a realistic vision of what Treasure Valley residents want the valley to look like in the year 2040.
 This scenario – the Communities in Motion 2040 Vision – was approved by the COMPASS Board in October 2012.

 The CIM 2040 Vision broadly describes where future households and businesses will be located in Ada and Canyon Counties in the year 2040, taking into account projected growth in population and jobs, citizen input, and existing comprehensive plans.
 The development of the vision set the stage for planning a fiscally constrained transportation system to serve the needs of the Treasure Valley.

 The COMPASS Board of Directors adopted Communities in Motion 2040 as the new regional long-range transportation plan for Ada and Canyon Counties at its July 21, 2014, Board meeting.
 Communities in Motion 2040 plans to the year 2040 and replaces Communities in Motion 2035.
 The final plan, as adopted by the COMPASS Board, is linked below.
-Note that this version is unformatted; it will be replaced with a final, fully-formatted version later this fall, upon completion of final graphics.
+The plan is shown in an unformatted version until the final version is received from the designer and printer.

 Communities in Motion 2040 Maps

 - Figure 2.3 Locations of public comment materials and flyers, with Environmental Justice consideration areas

 - Figure 2.5 Number of public comments received by zip code, with Environmental Justice consideration areas